-School refusal can be a sign that your child needs more support, interventions or reasonable adjustments made by the school and at home.
+Emotionally-based school avoidance (EBSA) can be a sign that your child needs more support, interventions or reasonable adjustments made by the school and at home.
 If you think that your child may have a special educational need or disability, arrange to meet with the school Special Educational Needs Co-ordinator (SENCo) to discuss your concerns.

 Nearly one in five young people experience high levels of anxiety.

 There can be many things that trigger anxiety such as: